alloy-rs/core/README.md

 Alloy is a rewrite of [`ethers-rs`] from the ground up, with exciting new features, high performance, and excellent docs.

+We have a [book](https://alloy.rs) on all things Alloy and many [examples](https://github.com/alloy-rs/examples) to help you get started.

 [`ethers-rs`] will continue to be maintained until we have achieved feature-parity in Alloy.
 No action is currently needed from devs.